jsech3/Udacity-AI-ProgrammingPython/Project 1: Pre-Trained Image Classifier for Dog Breeds/README.md

 - The sandwich was misclassified by ResNet and VGG as a hot dog
 - AlexNet correctly identified the sandwich as a "french loaf" (not a dog)

-## 🧪 Questions regarding Uploaded Image Classification:
+## Questions regarding Custom Uploaded Image Classification:

 ### 1. Did the three model architectures classify the breed of dog in Dog_01.jpg to be the same breed?
 If not, report the differences in the classifications.